Sign up for the Newsletter to receive the latest News & Events from Aspen Valley Hospital.

 If you’re having trouble sleeping through the night, a good first step is to fix or adjust your sleep schedule.
 Our sleep schedules and patterns can get off track quickly, especially with the temptations of streaming services, binge watching, social media, and travel.
 To reset your sleep schedule, try the following steps:

-• Set the schedule.
-Commit to 8 – 10 hours a night with the caveat that if you can’t do that, seven is the bare minimum to maintain a healthy sleep schedule.
+Try to commit to 8 – 10 hours a night.
+Seven hours per night is the bare minimum to maintain a healthy sleep schedule.

-• Don’t nap!
-The mid-day short snooze can be tempting but taking a nap – even a very short one – during the day can prolong your ability to drift off at night.
+The mid-day short snooze can be tempting.
+However, taking a nap – even a very short one – during the day can prolong your ability to drift off at night.

-• Meditate for sleep.
 Meditation for sleep can help calm your mind and focus your energy on the task at hand.
 Your meditation style is up to you.
-There are a variety of apps available to help guide meditation before bed or queue up some relaxing spa-style music and essential oils!
+There are a variety of apps available to help guide meditation before bed.
+Or, queue up some relaxing spa-style music and essential oils!

 These tips for a more reliable and attainable sleep schedule are elemental to good sleep hygiene.